 Another very important effect of intravenous oxygen therapy is the stimulation of the increased formation of the body’s internal radical interceptors.

-“Free radicals” are a significant factor in our ageing process and in the occurrence of numerous severe illnesses – from cardiovascular diseases and signs of wear in the joints and spine to cancer.
-The intravenous oxygen treatment is therefore also ideally suited to the prevention of illness and is a very effective natural biological anti-ageing tool.
+“Free radicals” are a significant factor in our aging process and in the occurrence of numerous severe illnesses – from cardiovascular diseases and signs of wear in the joints and spine to cancer.
+The intravenous oxygen treatment is therefore also ideally suited to the prevention of illness and is a very effective natural biological anti-aging tool.

 - Increase in eosinophils: